 Organizing an entryway

 As a drop zone for everyone who comes into a home, the entryway can easily become cluttered and dysfunctional.
-But with good tactics for organizing an entryway – and efficient entryway storage ideas – even the smallest version can be neat and highly usable, as well as chic.
+But with good tactics for organizing an entryway – and efficient entryway storage ideas – even the smallest version can be neat and highly usable, making your entryway more inviting, and chic as well.

 1. Consider what the entryway is used for